THIS WEEKEND!!!

 The population consists of less than 350 individuals, only 90 of which are reproducing females.
 Both males and females reach sexual maturity about the age of 10.
 Females typically reproduce once every 6-10 years.
 During mating season, a female may mate with several different males.
 Gestation lasts 12 months with calving lasting anywhere from 7 months to a year and a half.
 Calves are born 13-15 feet in length and approximately 3,000 pounds in weight.
 Right whales are baleen whales (Mysticeti) with 200-300 long baleen plates on both sides of their mouth.
 These plates are approximately 6.5 feet long and covered in tiny hairs.
 They are used to filter feed on copepods, a tiny crustacean.
 Right whales will occasionally eat krill, pteropods, and larval barnacles.

 Right whales typically live alone or in small groups.
 Two or more whales interacting near the surface are referred to as a Surface Active Group, or a SAG.
 This is for social or mating purposes.
 During the summer months, a small group of whales may be found feeding in the same area.
 During mating season multiple males may travel with a single female while they are courting.
-During calving season, females typically travel alone with their calf.reproduction rate, and threats from entanglement in fishing gear and collisions with vessels.
+During calving season, females typically travel alone with their calf.

 Right whales received their name from commercial fishermen who called them the "right whale to kill".
 This was due to the fact that they swim close to the shore at very slow speeds.
 Their thick blubber causes them to float to the surface when they die, and they have a high oil content which was very valuable back in the day.
 Whaling was a popular way of life beginning in the 11th century with the Basque people.
 As the industry spread around the world, right whales became the preferred target of popular whaling sites along the North American eastern coast including Nantucket and Newfoundland.
 By the 1890s, the population of North Atlantic right whales was hunted to near extinction.
 Today, the species is still struggling to recover as it faces new anthropogenic threats.